Percona-Lab/mongoDB-workload-generator/README.md

 ```

 #### 2. Directory Mode (Multi-file)
 If you point to a folder, plgm will scan and merge **all** `.json` files found in that folder.
 This allows you to split complex schemas across multiple files.
+The default workload will be ignored.

 ```bash
 # Loads all .json files in the /custom folder